pytorch/ao/README.md

 |             | int8wo             |                  |  136.75       | 1028.38                 | 7.52             | 10.42           |
 |             | int4wo-64          |                  |  179.41       | 757.45                  | 4.22             | 6.88            |

 note: Int8 dynamic quantization works best on compute bound as opposed to memory bound models.
-Some relatable examples might be [SAM](https://github.com/pytorch-labs/segment-anything-fast) which is memory bound vs Llama at batchsize=1 which is memory bound.
+Some relatable examples might be [SAM](https://github.com/pytorch-labs/segment-anything-fast) which is compute bound vs Llama at batchsize=1 which is memory bound.

 For int4 we make heavy use of [tinygemm](https://github.com/pytorch/ao/blob/cb3bd8c674f2123af232a0231b5e38ddafa756a8/torchao/dtypes/aqt.py#L526) of `torch.ops.aten._weight_int4pack_mm` to bitpack into a layout optimized for tensor cores